symfony-cmf/Routing/README.md

 ### Match Process

-* Try to find a RouteObjectInterface document with the id equal to a configurable prefix and the requested url.
+* Ask the repository for a RouteObjectInterface document with the requested url
 * If found, get the parameters with getRouteDefaults
 * If the parameters do not contain the field _controller, loop through the ControllerResolverInterface list to find the controller.
 If none of the